 Chelsea boots can come with a hefty price-tag – particularly if you’re going for an iconic label like Australia’s very own R.M.
 Williams.
 This being the case, knowing how to look after your boots is a must.
 Above all else, leather Chelsea boots need to stay hydrated.
 Like with any leather product, when it dries out, it’s more susceptible to cracking.
-I use a hydrating cream on mine a few times throughout the year and this keeps them supple and adds a good level of sheen.
+We suggest using a hydrating cream a few times throughout the year and this keeps them supple and adds a good level of sheen.
 If you’ve got a suede pair, a good shoe brush will keep them looking fresh will also help budge any stubborn stains.

-Finally, I can’t stress the importance of resoling enough.
+Finally, we can’t stress the importance of re-soling enough.
 If you purchase a pair with leather soles, it’s highly recommended that you head down to the local cobbler and get at Topy sole applied.
 This is a thin piece of rubber that goes over the ball of the shoe and will extend its lifetime significantly.